Sardis Synagogue: Archaeological expeditions

 The first extensive scientific expeditions in the area took place between 1910 and 1914.
 Director of the Ottoman Imperial Museum (currently known as Istanbul Archeology Museums) Osman Hamdi Bey invited Prof. Howard Crosby Butler of Princeton University to carry out the expedition.
 They executed the last season in 1922, and Prof. Butler unveiled Temple of Artemis and Necropolis of Sardis.
 After these discoveries Prof. Butler died unexpectedly and excavations stopped for that period.

 Later on, in 1958, Archeology Professor George M. A. Hanfmann of Harvard University and Dean of the Architecture School at Cornell University, Prof. Henry Detweiler started a new series of expeditions.
-In collaboration with the General Directorate of Cultural Heritage and Museums affiliated to Ministry of Culture and Tourism of the Turkish Republic, the annual archeological expeditions to Sardis continues to this day.
+In collaboration with the General Directorate of Cultural Heritage and Museums affiliated to Ministry of Culture and Tourism of the Turkish Republic, the annual archeological expeditions to Sardis continue to this day.
 This series of expeditions that has been going over six decades is called "the Archeological Exploration of Sardis".
 Every year a group of 50 to 80 including scholars, professionals and students competent in archeology, art history, archeology, anthropology and many other disciplines from all around the world travel to Sardis to participate in the explorations.

 In 1962, these excavations unearthed perhaps the most impressive synagogue in the western diaspora yet discovered from antiquity, yielding over eighty Greek and seven Hebrew inscriptions as well as numerous mosaic floors.
 (For evidence in the east, see Dura Europos in Syria.)
 The discovery of the Sardis synagogue has reversed previous assumptions about Judaism in the later Roman empire.
 Along with the discovery of the godfearers/theosebeis inscription from Aphrodisias, it provides indisputable evidence for the continued vitality of Jewish communities in Asia Minor, their integration into general Roman imperial civic life, and their size and importance at a time when many scholars previously assumed that Christianity had eclipsed Judaism.